buildingbeautifuluis/buildingbeautifuluis.github.io/_preview/03-Information-Architecture.md

 ### Case Study: Dribbble

-In this case study, **I’ll tie together everything I’ve covered above and explore how everything comes together** in a website – [Dribbble](https://dribbble.com) – **building complexity step-by-step, from the object up**.
+In this case study, **I’ll tie together everything I’ve covered above and explore how the various elements comes together** in a website – [Dribbble](https://dribbble.com) – **building complexity step-by-step, from the object up**.

-In particular, I’ll focus on how **Dribbble uses cards**, a widely used approach, that is useful for organising complex information.
+In particular, I’ll focus on how **Dribbble uses cards**, which – as I explored above – are useful for organising complex information.

 As we’ll see, Dribbble’s pages – although on the surface relatively complicated – are comprised of a wide range of relatively simple elements including: